-The first time I teach a student, I like to talk with them to understand their background and past experiences.
+The first time I teach a student, I want to understand their background and past experiences.
 In the US, anybody anywhere can hang a sign on their door and say that they are an instructor.
-Because of this, many people have been taught in many different ways.
-So I like to know where my new student is coming from.
+Because of this, equestrians have been taught in various ways.

-Then I like to watch them warm up their horse for a few minutes.
-This gives me a quick overview of both the student and horse and gives me a starting point for the lesson.
-I always take into consideration that the pair is at a new facility and the nerve-wracking experience of riding in front of someone new.
+Watching their warm-up gives me a quick overview of both the student and gives me a starting point for the lesson.
+I realize that it can be a nerve-wracking experience to ride in front of someone new.

-By talking with the rider about their experience, expectations, and goals, I can better assess both the horse and rider as individuals.
-I can also assess them as a team: their ability to communicate, to respond to one another, as well as each of their physical abilities and limits, their age, and experience.
+By understanding the rider's past experiences, expectations, and goals, I can assess both the horse and rider as individuals.
+I also assess them as a team: their ability to communicate, to respond to one another, as well as each of their physical abilities and limits, their age, and experience.

-The only way for this to work, which is true in any sort of relationship, is for there to be TRUST.
-If a student does not trust their trainer, they are wasting their time, money and effort.
-I want every ride, no matter how: mentally or physically challenging, difficult for the rider and/or horse, to be a positive learning experience.
-I want horse and rider to come away happy.
+I believe for a quality coach/student relationship, there must be TRUST.
+If a student does not trust their trainer, they are wasting their time, money, and effort.
+I want every ride, no matter how: mentally or physically challenging, and difficult for the rider and/or horse, to be a positive learning experience.
+I want the rider to come away happy.
 I know some days we all have good and bad days.
-I am human too.
-My goal for every student is to take them as far as they would like to achieve.
+My goal for every student is to empower them on their horsemanship journey.